Rickard Rakell: Anaheim Ducks

 As Rakell was still officially a rookie by the NHL's standards, he participated in the Ducks' rookie camp before the start of the 2014–15 season.
 Due to injuries across the Ducks' lineup, Rakell made the teams' opening night roster for his first full rookie season at the NHL level.
-However, Rakell spent the majority of the season battling with fellow Swede William Karlsson for Anaheim’s fourth-line center spot.
+However, Rakell spent the majority of the season battling with fellow Swede William Karlsson for Anaheim's fourth-line centre spot.
 His play would also be marred with inconsistency and long scoring droughts as he was made a healthy scratch six times through the Ducks' first 16 games.
-By 2 December, Rakell had earned three assists and accumulated four penalty minutes through 17 games.
-He was re-assigned to the Admirals for two games, where he collected four points, before rejoining the Ducks on 6 December.
-Between 10 December and 7 January, Rakell scored four points.
+By 2 December 2014, Rakell had earned three assists and accumulated four penalty minutes through 17 games.
+He was reassigned to the Admirals for two games, where he collected four points, before rejoining the Ducks on 6 December.
+Between 10 December 2014 and 7 January 2015, Rakell scored four points.
 One of those points included his first regular-season NHL goal on 23 December in a game against the San Jose Sharks.
 On 11 January, Rakell tied a franchise record for most points by a rookie in a single game after he tallied two goals and two assists in a 5–4 shootout win over the Winnipeg Jets.
 As his production continued to increase, he won the Ducks' third-line centre position, and the Ducks traded Karlsson to the Columbus Blue Jackets.
 The Ducks and Rakell continued to find success, and they set a new franchise record in March for the all-time longest winning streak.
 As Rakell helped the Ducks qualify for the 2015 Stanley Cup playoffs, he finished the regular season with nine goals and 22 assists in 71 games.
 During the Ducks' first-round matchup against the Winnipeg Jets, Rakell played on the third line alongside Andrew Cogliano and Kyle Palmieri.
-On this line, he tallied the game-winning overtime goal in Game 3 over the Winnipeg Jets.
+On this line, he tallied the game-winning overtime goal in game 3 over the Winnipeg Jets.
 This would prove to be his only point of the playoffs as he remained pointless through the next 13 games.